What is the study about?

 - Visits will include cognitive testing, questionnaires, biosample collection, MRI, neurological and physical exams

 BaycrestSunnybrook Health Sciences CentreUniversity Health Network (UHN)-Toronto Western Hospital

-Alzheimer’s disease, Dementia with Lewy bodies (DLB), Frontotemporal dementia (FTD), Healthy volunteer, Lewy Body Dementia (LBD), Mild cognitive impairment, Parkinson /Lewy body spectrum disease, Parkinson's disease dementia, People with vascular cognitive impairment, Vascular dementia
+Alzheimer’s disease, Dementia with Lewy bodies (DLB), Frontotemporal dementia (FTD), Healthy volunteer, Lewy Body Dementia (LBD), Mild cognitive impairment, Parkinson /Lewy body spectrum disease, Parkinson's disease dementia, Vascular Cognitive Impairment, Vascular dementia